KLesiu/LSpeak/README.md

 git clone https://github.com/KLesiu/LSpeak.git
 ```

 <p>1.1.
-Get the env file from the author and paste the file into ./api </p>
+Get the env file from the author and paste the file into ./api.
+IMPORTANT.
+The path for the env file will be:   ./api/.env .
+So you have to rename file name after download and change it from "env" to ".env" </p>

 <p>2.
 Go to the frontend directory</p>